 The Board does not have a formal policy regarding whether the position of Chairman of the Board may be filled by the Company's Chief Executive Officer ("CEO") or a similar position.
 Instead, the Board has adopted a flexible approach to the Board's leadership structure that allows for variations depending on the circumstances and changing needs of the Company over time.
-In fiscal year 2021, Mr. Jeffrey L. Gendell served as both the Company's Chairman of the Board and as the Company's CEO.
+In fiscal year 2022, Mr. Jeffrey L. Gendell served as both the Company's Chairman of the Board and as the Company's CEO.
 The Board believes that Mr. Gendell brings valuable insight to the Board due to his experience as CEO, and that, as a founder and managing member of the majority stockholder of the Company, he is invested in the Company's long-term success.
 The Board also believes that the combination of the roles supports an effective implementation of corporate strategy, and that having Mr. Gendell serve as both Chairman and CEO is the most effective leadership structure for the Company at this time.
 In particular, this structure helps to ensure clarity regarding leadership of the Company, enhances Board discussions with a deeper understanding of the Company's business, and provides for efficient coordination of Board action.
 This structure also assists our Chairman and CEO in managing the Company and dealing with third parties more effectively on a day-to-day basis.
 Our Board regularly reviews all the aspects of our governance profile, including our leadership structure, and will make changes as circumstances warrant.

-The overall duty of risk identification and management lies with the Board.
+The overall duty of risk identification and management lies with the Board, which takes an active role in risk oversight.
 To assist in this task, the Board utilizes the various Board committees to review their respective areas of responsibility.
-The Audit Committee addresses accounting controls and general financial risk, the Nominating/Governance Committee addresses Board composition and internal communication risks and the HR Compensation Committee addresses workforce risks and pay levels.
+The Audit Committee addresses accounting controls and general financial risk as well as risks associated with cybersecurity matters.
+The Nominating/Governance Committee addresses Board composition and internal communication risks and oversees corporate governance policies to manage governance-related risks.
+The HR Compensation Committee addresses risks relating to executive compensation programs and policies as well as workforce risks and pay levels.
+The Board reviews and monitors additional areas of risk that are not delegated to any specific committee and the overall risk management framework.